 - Bluetooth connectivity – Nice feature, not something everyone will be able to get used to or in the habit of using.

-Oral-B have always done, in my mind, a pretty decent job when it comes to the look and feel of the brushes.
+Oral-B has always done, in my mind, a pretty decent job when it comes to the look and feel of the brushes.

-Could they do away with some of the plastic construction, yes, probably they could.
+Could they do away with some of the plastic construction?
+Yes, they probably they could.
 However, I think the look of the Pro and Smart models are actually a nice blend of design and everyday practicality.